 Call yourself a nature girl?
 Don’t miss all the hiking and biking trails in Cape Henlopen State Park including the Junction and Breakwater Trail that runs from Rehoboth Beach to Lewes, Gordon’s Pond and Redden State Forest.
 History buff?
 Lewes has almost 400 years of stories to tell, starting with the oldest home in Delaware.

-Winter, spring, summer, & fall; visit Rehoboth and enjoy it all!
+Winter, spring, summer, and fall: Visit Rehoboth and enjoy it all!